 You can easily compare the beam of various racquets by placing them on the ground side by side.
 It’s another component that you may want to consider when purchasing a new racquet.

-While not directly connected to a tennis racquet, the strings are a core component of a racquet, which when strung provides the flat trampoline like hitting surface for striking a ball.
+While not directly connected to a racquet, your tennis strings are a core component of a racquet, which when strung provides the flat trampoline like hitting surface for striking a ball.

 Tennis string comes in a variety of gauges or thickness and materials and can have a tremendous impact on overall racquet performance.
 Strings and the tension you string a racquet at can directly impact: power, control, spin and vibration while playing.